rokolinkon/cw2-best-practices/README.md

 ```
   - For better readability, convert all calls to `str()` into empty string literals, `""` or `''`.
   - Rename `r` to `return_value`.
-  - Finally, flip the ternary operator so we don’t need the `else "”`—put the `if arabic_number > 999:` calls in front of the additions, so they should look like `if arabic_number > 999: r += thousands[arabic_number//1000]`.
+  - Finally, flip the ternary operator so we don’t need the `else ""`—put the `if arabic_number > 999:` calls in front of the additions, so they should look like `if arabic_number > 999: r += thousands[arabic_number//1000]`.
 This should save on both readability and performance time, as the interpreter won’t spend time concatenating empty strings to the return value.